chaolongwang/SEEKIN/README.md

   -o Specify the output file name. [no default value]
   ```

-Using the `SGVP268.beta` file generated above, the following command can be used to estimate the individual allele frequencies of studies samples:
+Using the `SGVP268.beta` file generated above, the following command can be used to estimate the individual allele frequencies of stduy samples:

   ```
   seekin getAF –i Study.chr22.ProPC.coord -b  SGVP_268.chr22.beta  -k 2 –o Study.chr22.indvAF.vcf
   ```

-In above command, the `Study.chr22.ProPC.coord` file is the projected PCA coordinate file of the studied samples on the reference panel, and we recommend the users to read the LASER documentation carefully for more information.
+In above command, the `Study.chr22.ProPC.coord` file is the projected PCA coordinate file of the study samples on the reference panel, and we recommend the users to read the LASER documentation carefully for more information.
 The detailed meanings of flags of `getAF` module are summarized below.

   ```
-  -i Specify the PCA coordinate file of studies samples. [no default value] -b Specify the PC-related regression coefficient file of reference samples. [no default value] -k Specify the number of PCs to compute.
+  -i Specify the PCA coordinate file of study samples. [no default value] -b Specify the PC-related regression coefficient file of reference samples. [no default value] -k Specify the number of PCs to compute.
 This number should be no more than the number of PCs in the input PCA coordinate file. [default 2].
   -o Specify the output file name.
 The output is the compressed VCF format. [no default value]